 Introduction | Advisers | Preliminary Examination | Master's Degree | Coursework and Registration | Independent Study | Qualifying Examination | Waivers | Financial Aid | Teaching Policy | Teaching Activities | Travel to Conferences and Seminars | Awards | Events | Facilities |

-In order to successfully deal with problems arising in modern mathematics, graduate students need to acquire a considerable background.
+To successfully deal with problems arising in modern mathematics, graduate students need to acquire a considerable background.
 This is achieved through course work and independent study.
 The program provides for two sets of examinations to check the student's progress:

 Each graduate student has an adviser to help design his/her program and to closely guide his/her mathematical development.
 The Chair of the Graduate Committee, or any member of the Graduate Committee, may also be consulted about any aspects of the requirements, planning the program of study, or any other matter pertaining to the graduate studies.